- Why it's necessary to make your FinTech business resilient?

 How to Make a Fintech Business Resilient?

-Emphasize on customers
+Emphasize on Customers

 Fintech service providers that aim to better their customer-driven approach are going to be equipped to manage any shocks in the systems.

-The pandemic has elevated customer-centricity to an extent that experts are now betting on the future of financial services with hyper-personalisation in the picture.
+The pandemic has elevated customer-centricity to an extent that experts are now betting on the future of financial services with hyper-personalization in the picture.
 The fact of today is that the companies which put customers first will flourish.

 Financial frauds and risks have been increasing because of the sudden move towards digitalization.
 At the present rate, by 2024 the rate of payment fraud is going to increase by around 130%.

-This concern is faced and raised on a country-level.
+This concern is faced and raised on a country level.
 For example, the United Kingdom has tagged the growth of cyber-attacks as a “national security threat”.
-For bolstering cyber-resilience, fintech businesses will have to incorporate Artificial Intelligence or other cutting-edge solutions.
+For bolstering cyber-resilience, fintech businesses will have to incorporate artificial intelligence or other cutting-edge solutions.

 Noting the rise in mass personalization and fraud attempts, prioritizing productivity around these variables can allow fintech companies to gain an advantage over their competitive sector.

 Finding critical assets and core business tasks should be tackled with a clear intention of protecting the operations and assets irrespective of the disruption source.
-An operationally resilient fintech firm will have procedures, policy, and practices in place to help them through every disruption.
+An operationally resilient fintech firm will have procedures, policies, and practices in place to help them through every disruption.

-Proactively audit the plans
+Proactively Audit the Plans

-Constantly employing external and internal audits helps assess the effectiveness of the resilience efforts, which helps keep the plan relevant, find shortcomings because of policy and process changes and support company-wide culture of resilience and risk management in business.
+Constantly employing external and internal audits helps assess the effectiveness of the resilience efforts, which helps keep the plan relevant, find shortcomings because of policy and process changes, and support a company-wide culture of resilience and risk management in business.
 As new technologies and infrastructure are adopted, a dedicated plan to make your FinTech business resilient must be tested and revisited.

 A cross-functional model leads to strategic identification, mitigation, and solution of the operational risk, including third-party risk.

-While these pointers play a key role as the factors to consider when we talk about making Fintech solutions resilient, it is important to have a process in place as well.
+While these pointers play a key role as the factors to consider when we talk about making fintech solutions resilient, it is important to have a process in place as well.

 Process for Making Resilient Fintech Products